 The Adventure price includes cabins on the Lower Deck with large (non-opening) picture windows just above water level.
 Upgrades are available to the Middle Deck and Upper Deck, both featuring large picture windows that open.
-Space in all categories is limited.
+All cabins are 135 square feet and space in all categories is limited.
 See pricing options below:

 - DOUBLE CABIN—UPPER DECK: $350 per person upgrade